-National projects
+National Projects

-Acquasense - Development of control systems, application of materials and processes for the improvement of drinking water quality drinking water in the occurrence of abnormal events.
+Acquasense - Development of control systems, application of materials and processes for the improvement of drinking water quality water in the occurrence of abnormal events.

-The project concerned the development of an innovative system for real-time monitoring of water distribution plants and the generation of timely alarm signals on the quality of
+The project concerned the development of an innovative system for real-time monitoring of water distribution plants and the generation of timely alarm signals on the quality of drinking

-Funding body: Ministry of Economic Development

-Prime contractor: West Systems S.r.l.
-Period of activity: 2011 - 2014
+Funding body: Ministry of Economic Development Prime contractor: West Systems S.r.I.
+Period of activity: 2011 - 2014 IREA project manager: Romeo Bernini Funds to IREA: € 193.061